TheNickOfTime/handbrake-web/README.md

 #### Hardware Transcoding Support (experimental)

 > [!Warning]
 > Hardware Transcoding will generally result in larger files with worse quality at the same settings as CPU Transcoding, with the advantage of transcoding (sometimes significantly) faster.
-If your goals are to produce the highest quality transcodes at the smallest filesizes, stick to CPU endcoding.
+If your goals are to produce the highest quality transcodes at the smallest file sizes, stick to CPU transcoding.

 Currently NVENC and QSV hardware transcoding are supported, though the extent to which they work is experimental sdince my testing occurred on a very limited set of hardware available to me.
 Both of these require additional configuration.
 Please see the comments on [this issue](https://github.com/TheNickOfTime/handbrake-web/issues/88) for setup instructions while official documentation is being made.